Home » tips on raising teenagers from “in the arena”

+Of course, my own experiences have shaped my thoughts about raising teenagers as well.
 I had two interactions with my teenagers last night that I’m still kicking myself about because I don’t think I handled them very well.

 One teenager said a kind of not-very-gracious remark and I got defensive and gave her a lecture.
-I outlined all the things I’ve been doing for her lately and asked incredulously if she really thought I would do what I had done intentionally. (super mature, right??)
+I outlined all the things I’ve been doing for her lately and asked incredulously if she really thought I would do what I had done intentionally.
+Super mature, right??

 Of course, these are things that happen all the time as a mother of teenagers.
 Because we’re human right?

-And frustrated from time to time.
+And we get tired.
+It’s natural to get frustrated from time to time.

-But last night as I lay in bed with Dave I was lamenting about how I had done that all wrong.
+Last night as I lay in bed with Dave I was lamenting about how I had done that all wrong.
 Of course he reminded me that we’re going to make mistakes all the time.
 And that is true.
 But I do think we can work to change our reactions and our intentions little by little as we think and ponder about them.

 Tips for Raising Teenagers